tcrurav/xreate/README.md

 This project is a first draft for a training lab in the XREATE project.

-At this moment only the backend is available.
+At this moment
+  - Backend is working.
+  - Unity frontend has just the login and the model of the spaceship in the main scene.

 [Read more about XREATE](docs/xreate-project-description.en.md)